jannesii/ESP32-Temperature-Humidity-Poster/README.md

 - The embedded HTTP API is plain HTTP (no TLS) but protected with a bearer token.
   - Do not expose the device to untrusted networks without additional controls.
   - The `/config` endpoint includes sensitive fields; treat the HTTP API key like a secret.
+  - Keep a recovery plan handy: if you lose the HTTP key, use the hardware factory-reset pin (if wired) or perform a host-side flash erase before reflashing firmware.
 - Persisting secrets to NVS makes them survive reboots; remember to factory reset (`POST /config/factory_reset` or the hardware button, if configured) before decommissioning a device.
 - `use_tls` / `https_insecure` only affect upstream POSTs.
 They do not secure the embedded HTTP server.
 - For stronger protection, consider: